 Selection of Awardees

-The awardees will be selected by the HDR Scholarships Committee at its meeting in September each year.
+The Awardees will be selected by the HDR Scholarships Moderation Committee at its meeting in September each year.
 Applicants will be notified of the outcome in September.

 How to apply

-Please contact our HDR Adviser for further information.
+Please contact the Research Scholarships Office for further information.